piisa/piisa/docs/specs.md

     * _Evaluation_: provide the capability to assess the performance of detection and/or decision, possibly by using a ground truth evaluation dataset, and estimate precision values.
     * _Interpretability_: Provide the capability to interpret the decision process (e.g. why a certain span was decided to be detected as PII and additional metadata on the decision)
     * _Analytics_:  provide the capability to extract and visualize aggregated statistics on decided PII and their associated parameters

+Note that the full process of performing *PII recognition* on documents could be considered as the combination of the steps *Detect* + *Decide*
+ * *Detection* is the first phase, in which matches are done
+ * *Decision* is the second phase that consolidates all detected PII instances

 ### Description of possible use cases